-Bio-ethanol fuel is a form of renewable energy.
-Bio-ethanol fireplace fuel is ethyl alcohol, the same type of alcohol found in alcoholic beverages, which is highly flammable.
-The proof rating in the bottles of bio-ethanol fuel purchased for fireplaces is typically 96%.
-The missing 4% is additives which are blended with the alcohol to discourage it being used as a recreational drink.
-As stated above Bio ethanol fuel is highly flammable which when lit, has a real flame, and gives off heat.
+In its purest form it is 100% alcohol, however the proof rating in the bottles of bio-ethanol fuel purchased for fireplaces is typically around 96%.
+The missing 4% is additives which are blended with the alcohol to discourage it from being used as a recreational drink.
+As stated above Bioethanol fuel is highly flammable which when lit, has a real flame, and gives off heat.

 Bio ethanol fuel has many uses, not just in fireplaces.
 In fact, it is mainly used as an additive to motoring fuels to reduce the reliance on carbon fuels.
 Ethanol-blended motor fuel is widely used in Brazil, the United States, and Europe.
 Petrol pumps in the US quote 10% ethanol is blended with the petroleum fuel.
 Ethanol is commonly made from the fermentation of biomass such as corn, sugarcane, hemp, sugarcane, potato and cassava.

 There is a difference between Bio-Ethanol Fireplace Fuel and Gel Fuel.
 The obvious difference is the viscosity of the product.
 Bio ethanol is a liquid, which means it is easy to pour, and unless care is taken, spill.
 Gel fire fuel is thick with a viscosity similar to a syrup.
 The quality of how the fuel burns is also different.
 To find out more read our Guide to The Difference Between Bio Ethanol Fuel and Gel Fuel.